|

 minister was able to produce actual real world

 reductions in accidents.
-This did not
+This did not stop

-reduction but in an era of falling accident rates due to better car design,
+but in an era of falling accident rates due to better car design, they forgot to check against other countries who did at

-countries who did at the time not use daytime lights like their neighbour the
+the time not use daytime lights like their neighbour the USA, where accidents

-USA, where accidents fell by a similar amount over the same period.
+fell by a similar amount over the same period.

 But ministers eager to earn political kudos and collect tax revenues